| Reading time: | 10 min |

 AWS CLI

-, generate an access key ID and secret access key, and use the aws configure
+, generate an access key ID and secret access key, and use the aws configure command to enter your credentials.

-In your AWS account, navigate to “Model access” in the Bedrock console and select the models you want to use.
+In your AWS account, navigate to Model access in the Bedrock console and select the models you want to use.

-The easiest way to install Bedrust is by using Cargo, the Rust package manager.
+One way to install Bedrust is by using Cargo, the Rust package manager.

 Ensure you have Rust and Cargo installed on your computer.
-If not, install them using the commands:
+If not, install them using the following commands:

 sudo apt install curl gcc -y